Stockholm Resilience Centre: The Planetary Health Diet

+The commission brought together 37 scientists to examine whether a future population of 10 billion people could be fed a healthy diet within planetary boundaries.
+The report concluded that this would be possible, but would require changes in diets, food production and food waste.

-The report promotes diets consisting of a variety of plant-based foods, with low amounts of animal-based foods, refined grains, highly processed foods, and added sugars, and with unsaturated rather than saturated fats.
+The diet is intended to be adaptable to different cultural and regional contexts.
+It emphasises with plant-based foods, including whole grains, fruits, vegetables, nuts and legumes, while recommending lower amounts of animal-based foods, refined grains, highly processed foods, and added sugars, and with unsaturated rather than saturated fats.

+The 2025 EAT-Lancet Commission updated the framework by refining the Planetary Health Diet, setting food-system boundaries for all nine planetary boundaries and adding social foundations for a fair food system.

-While the report received significant media coverage, including features in the Guardian, CNN and BBC, it was also criticized on social media for advocating eating less meat.
+The 2019 report received significant media coverage, including features in the Guardian, CNN and BBC.
+It was also criticised on social media for advocating eating less meat.
 Later on, it was found that this critique was part of a concerted campaign started by pro-meat advocates a few days ahead of the launch of the report.

 Doing business within Planetary Boundaries

-The report “Doing business within Planetary Boundaries” was launched in 2024 by the Stockholm Resilience Centre.
+The report "Doing business within Planetary Boundaries" was launched in 2024 by Stockholm Resilience Centre.
 It was presented at Norrsken, Europes biggest hub for tech and impact, in Barcelona.
 The report provides a tool that allows businesses to report their environmental impacts more accurately and with less effort.
 To do this the report presents two variables: